 Recipe VIDEO above.
 The ultimate one-pot family meal!
-Meltingly tender slow cooker beef and vegetables smothered in a gravy-like sauce (because I prefer that to just watery broth).
+Meltingly tender slow cooker beef and vegetables smothered in a gravy like sauce - because it's so much tastier than just a watery broth!
 I like to make this in my slow cooker but I've also added directions for pressure cooker, stove and oven.

 - 2 tbsp olive oil

 - 1 onion (large), cut into large dice

 - 5 garlic cloves , peeled and smashed (Note 2a)

 - 5 carrots , peeled and cut into 2.5cm/1" pieces

 - 3 celery stalks , cut into 4 cm / 1.5" pieces

 - 1 cup (250ml) dry red wine (sub with beef broth)

 - 3 cups (750ml) beef broth , salt reduced

 - 1/3 cup (50g) flour (plain / all purpose) (GF - Note 2b)